w5xd/NyeVikingPowerMonitor/README.md

  regardless of which meter full scale you have.
 That is, 26V is 1500W (as I measured) regardless which meter you happen to have.
 That would mean that support of the RFM-005 needs only an overall gain factor change.
-While the NominalCouplerResistance in the code could be increased to accomplish that gain change in software, the 3.5V limit of the LM324 would prevent the reading of powers above about 3000W.
+While the NominalCouplerResistance in the code could be increased to accomplish that gain change in software, a 5000W signal will overflow the ADC for the forward power such that the 3000W limit of the RFM-003 would also apply to the RFM-005.

- A better solution would be to leave the code alone, and instead change the 1M/100K voltage dividers in the input circuit.
+ A better solution would be to leave the code alone, and instead change the 1M/150K voltage dividers in the input circuit.
 (There are two--one for forward power and the other for reflected.)
-The 1:11 specified for the RFM-003 should be changed by a factor of  SQRT(5000 / 3000), which is 1.29 * 11, which is 14:1.
-That is, the 1M in series with L1/L2 should be increased to 1.3M, leaving the 100K resistor unchanged.
-This change in the voltage divider would reduce the 5000W voltage at the LM324 to 3.5V or so, and would reduce the overall system gain such that the meter readings should be close enough that the EEPROM calibration included below should be able to get the final accuracy to within 5% or so.
+The 1:7.6 ration specified for the RFM-003 should be changed by a factor of  SQRT(5000 / 3000), which is 1.29 * 7.6, which is (about) 10:1.
+That is, the 1M in series with L1/L2 should be increased to 1.3M, leaving the 150K resistor unchanged.
+This change in the voltage divider would reduce the 5000W voltage at the OP496 to 4.8V or so, and would reduce the overall system gain such that the meter readings should be close enough that the EEPROM calibration included below should be able to get the final accuracy to within 5% or so.